-The ultimate goal is to achieve 10 times the treatment potency at onetenth of the side effects.
-Our pediatric immunotherapy experts are working to improve quality of life for young cancer patients by limiting ultra-high doses of radiation or chemotherapy, allowing more at home treatment and care.
+Our pediatric immunotherapy experts are working to improve quality of life for young cancer patients by limiting ultra-high doses of radiation and chemotherapy, allowing more at-home treatment and care.
 Their goal is to have children returning to school and other activities with more stamina.